jenkins-x/jx-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a/an feature/enhancement to the Jenkins X docs project
+about: Suggest a feature or enhancement to the Jenkins X docs project
 labels:
 - kind/feature
 ---